glidernet/onglide/readme.md

 - load the stored procedures
 - configure your soaring spot keys in the table soaringspotkey

-- download the DEM files you need from https://dds.cr.usgs.gov/srtm/version2_1/SRTM3/ extract them to the bin/dem directory
+- If you want HGL to work download the DEM files you need from https://dds.cr.usgs.gov/srtm/version2_1/SRTM3/ extract them to the bin/dem directory

 - configure your webserver (there is a sample file but you'll want certificates etc)